microsoft/genaiscript/docs/src/content/docs/reference/scripts/browser.md

 ## Installation

 Playwright needs to [install the browsers and dependencies](https://playwright.dev/docs/browsers#install-system-dependencies) before execution.
-GenAIScript will automatically try to install them if it fails to load the browser, but you can also do it manually using the following command:
+GenAIScript will automatically try to install them if it fails to load the browser.
+However, you can also do it manually using the following command:

 ```bash
 npx playwright install --with-deps chromium